Propaganda in World War II: Australia

 Propaganda in Australia during the Second World War aimed at promoting the necessity of Australia's freedom as well as its defence from foreign invasion.

-This Is Ours
+"This Is Ours"

-The poster This Is Ours depicts Australian and New Zealand shaded white against a counterposing blackness around it.
-The National Archive of Australia regarded its aim was to highlight the “threat of Japanese invasion” and the “climate of fear” induced by Australian and Japanese conflict.
+The poster This Is Ours depicts Australia and New Zealand shaded white against a counterpoising blackness around it.
+The National Archive of Australia regarded its aim was to highlight the "threat of Japanese invasion" and the "climate of fear" induced by Australian and Japanese conflict.
 The white propaganda was directed to Australian citizens and employed rhetoric that emphasised notions of home, Australian patriotism, and confidence in the security of the country.

 Australia Has Wings

-Australia Has Wings was a promotional propaganda film depicting the Australian aircraft industry and promoting the “heroic motivation for freedom,” amongst commentary that supported of country, Australian air force and the defence of Australia.
+Australia Has Wings was a 1941 promotional propaganda film depicting the Australian aircraft industry and promoting the "heroic motivation for freedom," amongst commentary that supported the country, the Australian air force and the defence of Australia.